-Aidence has become a corporate member of the British Institute of Radiology (BIR).
+Aidence has become a corporate member of the British Institute of Radiology (BIR), an international membership organisation for everyone working in imaging, radiation oncology and the underlying sciences.

 “It is very exciting to welcome Aidence to the BIR as a corporate member.
 Their involvement and collaboration will help chest radiologists explore how AI can support their work”.

-Dr Lizzie Barclay, Medical Director for Aidence previous Registrar commented:
+Dr Lizzie Barclay, Medical Director for Aidence and previous radiology registrar, commented:

 “The BIR is a fantastic organisation, committed to truly supporting the radiology community – with, for instance, the great educational materials I’ve so keenly used during my radiology traineeship.
 I am honoured to partner with the BIR to further show today’s radiologists how AI can reduce some of their workload and help them provide better healthcare.”